-- 1. Achieves a minimum cumulative grade point average (GPA) of 2.0; - 2 Achieves a minimum cumulative attendance percentage of 80% for all programs except for MT theminimum is 90%, as well as 100% for extern if required by a specific program; - 3.
+- 1. Achieves a minimum cumulative grade point average (GPA) of 2.0; - 2 Achieves a minimum cumulative attendance percentage of 80% for all programs except for MT/PTA the minimum is 100%, as well as 100% for extern if required by a specific program; - 3.
 Is present on the last scheduled day of the program; and - 4.
 Satisfies all financial obligations to the School and completes an exit interview with the financial aid department regarding repayment of his/her loan(s).